-- Purchase invoice - Detailed inventory
+- · Purchase invoice - · Detailed inventory

-- USA Customs requires items to be at least 100 years old be classified as antiques. - A recently purchased antique should indicate the circa date on the invoice. - Antiques are duty free. - Carpets of Iranian origin that have been used in the foreign household for at least 12 months and being imported with the owner of the goods' household goods and personal effects are generally approved for import. - It is recommended that if you have a large number of carpets or they - are new that you do not ship as the USA currently has an embargo on Iranian origin goods, subject to change at any time. - Paintings of nominal value can be shipped with household goods shipments. - Artifacts of any type should not be shipped without first checking with the USA agent and the country of export, as different regulations may apply depending on the country of origin, type of artifact and circa date. - Additionally, many countries are parties to CITES treaties or acts that don't allow the import or export of certain types of artifacts or require permits that must be issued prior to export.
+- U.S. Customs requires items to be at least 100 years old be classified as antiques. - A recently purchased antique should indicate the circa date on the invoice. - Antiques are duty free. - Carpets of Iranian origin that have been used in the foreign household for at least 12 months and are being imported with the owner of the goods' household goods and personal effects are generally approved for import. - It is recommended that if you have a large number of carpets or they - are new that you do not ship as the USA currently has an embargo on Iranian origin goods, subject to change at any time. - Paintings of nominal value can be shipped with household goods shipments. - Artifacts of any type should not be shipped without first checking with the USA agent and the country of export, as different regulations may apply depending on the country of origin, type of artifact and circa date. - Additionally, many countries are parties to CITES Treaties or Acts that do not allow the import or export of certain types of artifacts or require permits that must be issued prior to export.